Who can transfer into Swarthmore?

 Yes, Swarthmore does offer transfer applicants the opportunity to interview with an alumnus/a of the college in your local area.
 Transfer interviews occur during the months of February and March.
-Requests for transfer interviews must be submitted by March 8, 2013.
-The interview request form for transfer applicants is located here.
+All transfer interview requests must be submitted no later than March 7, 2014.

 Is Financial Aid available for transfer students?